Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Performance of the Approaches on Time Scale

-Finally, we compare the effect of the different values of the deadline $T_E$.
+In this section, we compare the effect of the different values of the deadline $T_E$ in Table \ref{table:4approaches_TE} and Figure \ref{fig:4approaches_ts2}.
 Remember that $T_E$ is determined as the latest release date in the instance ($T_{standard}$) multiplied by parameter $c$.

-In Table \ref{table:4approaches_TE}, we see that on average the performance of the four approaches shows an improving trend as the value of $T_E$ increases.
-For each $T_E$, we observe that PFA gets the highest number of best solutions in almost all cases except when $c$ is $0.6$.
-On the other hand, we see that when $T_E=1.2\cdot T_{standard}$, the values of $freq$ are biggest for all approaches, reflecting the fact that these instances are easier to solve.
-Finally, we observe that though $MH$ and $ME$ provide results in short time, the solution quality is sacrificed.
+In Table \ref{table:4approaches_TE}, we see that, on average, the performance of the five approaches shows an improving trend as the value of $T_E$ increases.
+For each $T_E$, we observe that VFA-CF gets the smallest gaps when $c$ is 0.8 and 1.2, and for VFA-2S $c$ is 0.6 and 1.
+On the other hand, we see that when $T_E=1.2\cdot T_{standard}$, the values of $freq$ are the biggest for most approaches, reflecting the fact that these instances are easier to solve.
+Finally, we observe that though $MH$ and $ME$ provide results in a short time, the policy quality is sacrificed.
+OPrd\_PE provides the best results among benchmark approaches, especially on the frequency of being the best.
+However, the average gaps are bigger than VFA-CF and VFA-2S, and the running time is high.